blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Intuition of Electricity.md

 > **Extra info:** Though you can't add velocities just like that, you can add rapidities.
 Rapidity is the hyperbolic angle between two velocities in the Minkowski diagram.

 > [!tip] Doubt
-> If electrons and protons are chosen by convention, does it mean that they
+> If electrons and protons are chosen by convention, does it mean that it doesn't matter whether the electron is a sink or a source?
+>
+> Both models should come to the same results then..
+> Or rather, the model is the same whichever pattern you consider.